alvarlagerlof/neurodiversity/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the site.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the site.

 ## License